-Reflect back on the diversity of species from this module and consider when adaptive radiations occurred in each group.
-For instance, mammals arose in the Mesozoic but didn’t radiate into the diverse group they are today until the Cenozoic, after the dinosaurs’ extinction opened up access to resources.
-If we map those radiations (“flourished” in the table below) to the geologic time scale, we can correlate major earth events with lineage diversification: the change in atmospheric oxygen over time, changes in global climate, the location of continental land masses through continental drift and associated sea-level changes.
+Reflect back on the diversity of species from this module, and consider when groups first arose and when adaptive radiations occurred in each group.
+For example, mammals arose in the Mesozoic but didn’t radiate (diversify) until the Cenozoic, after the dinosaurs’ extinction at the end-Cretaceous opened up new niches.
+If we map those radiations (denoted by the word “flourished” in the table below) to the geologic time scale, we can correlate major earth events with lineage diversification: the change in atmospheric oxygen over time, changes in global climate, the location of continental land masses through continental drift and associated sea-level changes.

 This short PBS Eons video ties together a group’s proliferation or radiation with the major geologic periods, and gives some perspective on both how much we can understand about the history of life using fossils, and how much mystery might remain in the fossil record for the 99% of taxa that have gone extinct already.

 Apply Your Knowledge to Place Unknown Organisms onto the Tree of Life